 CLOSTER, N.J. — Hanging in the back of a Closter Commons furrier is a fully let-out, golden sable coat with the initials "N.M." monogrammed on the inner chest pocket.

-The actress was a regular customer twice a year, picking up her fur before winter and dropping it off after the last snowfall.
+Alpine's Nicole Murphy, married to Eddie, was a regular customer, picking up her fur before winter and dropping it off after the last snowfall.

-Murphy hasn’t been back since 2006, when she moved to California, and her coat remains in New’s care.
+She hasn’t been back since 2006, when she moved to California, but her coat remains in New’s care.

 This month, so will dozens of others belonging to locals who — like Murphy — trust New with the storage and maintenance of their furs until temperatures drop again next winter.